czyzby/gdx-lml/README.md

 ##Documentation
 See [LibGDX forum thread](http://www.badlogicgames.com/forum/viewtopic.php?f=17&t=18843), [example project](http://github.com/czyzby/gdx-lml-tests) and [Wiki syntax page (work in progress)](https://github.com/czyzby/gdx-lml/wiki/Syntax).

 ## What's new
 0.6 -> 0.7:

 - Wiki page with all tags and attributes is being created.
 Stay tuned.
 - Added "disabled" attribute to ProgressBar.
 - @ViewAction now takes an array of strings as action IDs.
 This won't break existing code, while allowing to map the selected method by multiple IDs.
 - New common tag attribute: userObject.
 Allows to assign a custom object to the actor by using Actor#setUserObject method.
 If action operator is used (&), method will be found and executed - its result will be assigned as the user object; in other cases, string value of the attribute is set.
-Be careful - some widgets (Dialogs, Windows) use the same mechanism to store stage attachment data; however, this attribute should be safe to use for actors that are not roots (as in not directly added to stage).
+Be careful - some widgets (Dialogs, Windows, Tooltips) use the same mechanism to store stage/actor attachment data; however, this attribute should be safe to use for actors that are not roots (as in not directly added to stage).
+- Extended tooltip support.
+Now you can attach tooltips to actors by adding a <tooltip> tag inside them.
+Tooltip works pretty much like table, so you can fully customize tooltips' look and layout.
+Tooltip tag has 3 extra settings (additionally to all table attributes): fadingTime, movingTime, showingDelay (all in seconds; see Tooltip docs).
+Child <tooltip/> tag is NOT advised (especially since there is no way to set its content) - tooltips should be added with parental tags (<tooltip>...</tooltip>).

 0.5 -> 0.6: